anthonybyamugisha/hotel-management-system/README.md

 - Check that all dependencies are installed (`pip install -r requirements.txt`)
 - For database connection issues, try recreating the database and running migrations
 - If charts are not displaying data, check the browser console for JavaScript errors
+- For report data issues, verify the database has been populated with sample data